-The school considers e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
-When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems, which are regularly reviewed for their effectiveness.
+The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
+When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
+However, many pupils are able to access the internet using their own data plan.
+To minimise inappropriate use, we as a school ask that only children who walk home alone are able to bring a mobile phone to school and that it is handed in at the beginning of the day.
+Smart watches etc are not allowed.
+This is outlined in our school uniform policy.